Child Support Fraud: Can It Send You To Prison?

 Child support fraud is, in essence, perjury.
 As such, in most states, it’s a serious crime with severe ramifications.

 In Florida, for instance, misuse of child support payments is a criminal offense.
-The first instance constitutes a first-degree misdemeanor and any succeeding conviction is a third-degree felony.
-This means that it’s punishable by up to 5 years in prison, a $5,000 fine, and 5 years of probation.
+The first instance constitutes a first-degree misdemeanor, and any succeeding conviction is a third-degree felony.
+This means it’s punishable by up to 5 years in prison, a $5,000 fine, and 5 years of probation.

 In Texas, issuing a bad check to pay for child support constitute fraud.
 It’s considered a Class B misdemeanor and punishable by up to 180 days in jail, a fine of $2,000, or both.

-Aside from state laws, there are also federal laws that punish child support fraud.
-The Deadbeat Parents Punishment Act of 1998 makes it illegal for parents to cross state lines with the intent of avoiding child support payments.
+Aside from state laws, federal laws also punish child support fraud.
+The Deadbeat Parents Punishment Act of 1998 prohibits parents from crossing state lines to avoid child support payments.
 Doing so can earn you up to two years in prison.

 As mentioned, each state has a different law concerning child support fraud.
-So if you want to know what punishments you could be facing, check your state laws.
+So if you want to know what punishments you could face, check your state laws.

 How to Report Child Support Fraud